Gravitational effects in birefringent quantum electrodynamics: Quantization and renormalization of general linear electrodynamics

 \subsection{Gauge invariance and renormalizability at every loop}

-It is now straightforward to establish that the maximal linear extension of quantum electrodynamics, from the usual Lorentzian metric background to the eleven-parameter family of deviations that are invisible to ray optics, is renormalizable and thus physically meaningful.
+It is now straightforward to establish that the maximal linear extension of quantum electrodynamics, from the usual Lorentzian metric background to an effectively flat region of a general linear background, is renormalizable and thus physically meaningful.

 For redefining the fields, the couplings and the external sources in the bare action as

 where no sum over $\alpha$ is understood, one obtains the renormalized action, whose classical sector is

 At the end of this section, we show that every divergence can be eliminated by a suitable choice of the renormalization constants $Z$, of which we now determine the independent ones.
 Since the ghosts decouple and one cannot build any one-particle-irreducible diagrams with exterior legs provided by the auxiliary field $B$ or the source $K_\alpha$, the gauge fixing sector and the sources sector do not renormalize.
 This fact and the Ward identity~(\ref{Ward-identity-vertex-fermion-self-energy}), detailed later on in this subsection, imply the relations